Mirror a Yum Repository on Oracle Linux

 sudo dnf config-manager --disable ol8_addons

 This command disables the specific Oracle Linux yum server repository.
 This repository definition is in the /etc/yum.repos.d/oracle-linux-ol8.repo file, along with several other available repositories.
-See the Oracle Linux documentation for details if disabling all the repositories and how to ignore them in any DNF operations.
+See the Oracle Linux documentation for details on disabling all the repositories and how to ignore them in any DNF operations.

 4. Create a local repository definition file.